VirusPilot/docker-ogn2readsb/README.md

 - x64 (64-bit AMD/Intel CPUs)
 - SDRs: native support of RTL-SDR Blog v4 SDR since Debian 13 Trixie

-### prepare system
+### prepare system and docker
-- `sudo apt update && sudo apt install git`
+- `sudo apt update && sudo apt install --yes git wget`
-- you may be asked `Y/n` a couple of times, it is safe to answer all of them with `Y`

-### prepare docker
-- `wget -q https://raw.githubusercontent.com/sdr-enthusiasts/docker-install/main/docker-install.sh && chmod +x docker-install.sh`
-- `nano docker-install.sh` and remove/disable lines #33 and #41 (software-properties-common, netcat)
-- `./docker-install.sh`
+- `bash <(wget -q -O - https://raw.githubusercontent.com/VirusPilot/docker-install/main/docker-install.sh)`
 - you may be asked `Y/n` a couple of times, it is safe to answer all of them with `Y`
 - `sudo reboot`